Crispy Baked Spring Rolls

 Spring Rolls freeze very well, so make a big batch and then bake them straight from the freezer to the oven.

 To freeze: Make the spring rolls according to recipe instructions and then bake for half the listed time (so bake for 12 minutes instead of 25).
 Remove from oven and cool completely.
 Freeze flat on a sheet pan until solid, 3 to 4 hours, and then transfer to a freezer safe bag.
 Freeze for up to 6 months.
+Print and attach the label below so cooking instructions are ready when you are!

 To reheat: Preheat the oven to 400°F. Place frozen spring rolls on a sheet pan that has been lightly sprayed with nonstick cooking spray.
 Bake until spring rolls are heated through and very crisp, 12 to 20 minutes.